gokul777/makeyourdrink/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Firebase deployment
+After build, copy all the contents from dist/app_name and paste in dist folder.
+Run `firebase deploy`

 ## Running unit tests